bring/developer-site/content/api/event-cast/index.md

 introduction: |
   The Event Cast API allows you to subscribe to tracking events for shipments by registering webhooks.
 There are two types of subscriptions available:

-  1. **Customer Number Subscription**: Event notifications will be sent for all shipments belonging to the subscribed customer number.
+  1. Customer Number Subscription: Event notifications will be sent for all shipments belonging to the subscribed customer number.
-  2. **Tracking Number Subscription**: Event notifications will be sent for the subscribed shipment or parcel number.
+  2. Tracking Number Subscription: Event notifications will be sent for the subscribed shipment or parcel number.

   Event notifications are automatically pushed to the subscriber as they happen, avoiding the need to repeatedly poll statuses by calling the Tracking API.
 You define an endpoint that accepts HTTP POST requests, and whenever an event is registered for a subscribed shipment, we send it to the specified URL.

 information:
   - title: Authentication